MRI HIPPOCAMPAL VOLUMETRY

 Risks and Considerations

-• Contraindicated in patients with pacemakers or metallic clips incompatible with MRI.
+• Contraindicated in patients who have MRI-incompatible pacemakers or other metal implants.

 Comparison with Other Imaging Modalities

-• Routine MRI Brain: Provides structural information but cannot quantify hippocampal size.
+• Routine MRI Brain: Only provides structural information and not quantitative.

 Conclusion